huggingface/blog/bamba.md

 * **Quantization**: Quantization is led by the IBM team \- Naigang Wang and Charlie Liu.
 * **Evaluations**: Evaluations are led by a team in IBM with long context evaluations being performed by UIUC, involving the following folks: Yotam Perlitz, Ofir Arviv, Michal Shmueli-Scheuer (IBM), Haoechen Shen, and Minjia Zhang (UIUC).

-Finally, we would like to thank our leadership for their support in this effort \- Priya Nagpurkar, David Cox, Sriram Raghavan, Aya Soffer, and Mukesh Khare.
+Finally, we would like to thank our leadership for their support in this effort \- Priya Nagpurkar, David Cox, Sriram Raghavan, Aya Soffer, Ruchir Puri, and Mukesh Khare.

 We would also like to thank the community, in particular Pablo Montalvo-Leroux, Aritra Roy Gosthipaty, and Vaibhav Srivastav from Hugging Face and Stas Bekman from Contextual AI who provided valuable feedback to this blog and the PRs into transformers.
 Further, we would like to thank Tyler Michael Smith from Neural Magic, who is shepherding the integration with vLLM.